gd-programming/gd.docs/docs/topics/encryption/base64.md

     // Assume Node.js, so Buffer exists
     return Buffer.from(str).toString('base64');
   }
-  // btoa() exists - however, does not output dashes and underscores, so must replace them return btoa(str).replace(/\//g, '_').replace(/\+/g, '-');;
+  // btoa() exists - however, does not output dashes and underscores
+  // So, we must replace slashes and pluses with them return btoa(str).replace(/\//g, '_').replace(/\+/g, '-');;
 }